parekhrohan21/parekhrohan21/how_to_start.md

-#this file should be able to guide on the initial installation for Git in the local system
-First install Git in the computer and follow the installation process For Windows there is direct installation file and for Mac go to <a href='https://brew.sh'> HomeBrew </a> and copy homebrew script in terminal then copy the required git script in terminal once the installation is done then run the shell commands first try to link
+/*<!--this file should be able to guide on the initial installation for Git in the local system-->*/ First install Git in the computer and follow the installation process For Windows there is direct installation file and for Mac go to <a href='https://brew.sh'> HomeBrew </a> and copy homebrew script in terminal then copy the required git script in terminal once the installation is done then run the shell commands first try to link